 Well, what did we do?
 When running reports in Google Analytics, we filtered our landing pages on ‘cheap’, and that’s when we discovered these similar to duplicate pages.
 Our third-party SEO tool simply did not catch them, hence, the term “manual audits.”
 We 301 redirected the pages to the main lander for this particular keyword group and then removed them.
 From there, we force-fed Google all those URLs utilizing the Google Search Console (formerly known as Google Webmaster Tools) in order for the pages to be reindexed.
 Now, we wait…

 Did We Actually Recover from Google Panda?

 It sure does seem like it.
 Here is the year-over-year per month for this specific landing page after the 48% loss.
 We’ll start with the next monthly period with a 36.81% traffic loss:

-The following monthly period, we slightly gained with a 36.62% traffic loss:
+In the following monthly period, we slightly gained with a 36.62% traffic loss:

-In our third monthly period since the questionable Google Panda penalty, we almost broke even from the previous year with 4.17% traffic loss:
+In our third monthly period since the questionable Google Panda penalty, we almost broke even from the previous year with a 4.17% traffic loss:

 All hopes were destroyed this monthly period as it went up to a 22.81% traffic loss:

 Ensuring everything was optimized for this particular keyword group, we climbed to a 9.42% traffic loss: